KDE/documentation-docs-kdenlive-org/glossary.rst

       A small window with more information about a function that pops up when hovering the mouse over an icon or button.
 Press Shift to get even more details (not available for all functions).

    Track
-      Holds various assets in the timeline.
+      Holds various :term:`assets <asset>` in the timeline.
 Can be muted and locked individually.
 Can have effects in its own stack that apply to all clips in that track.
 Track height can be adjusted.
 Tracks can be inserted and deleted.
 Video tracks only accept clips with video, image, title, or color; audio tracks only accept pure audio clips or the audio track of a video clip.
 There is a relationship between video and audio tracks: A video clip with an audio :term:`stream` can only be put into a track where there is a corresponding audio track - V1/A1, V2/A2, V3/A3 and so on.
 See :ref:`tracks`.

    Active Track
       Can accept clips.
 Indicated by a highlighted track number.